MANAGE YOUR FEELINGS

 Go for a walk.
 The combination of exercise and fresh air works wonders for feeling better.
 Enjoy the sounds, sights and smells of nature.
 Click here to visit the exercise page.

 Do something you want to do – watch a movie; enjoy some pizza.
-Just chill!
+Enjoy some chill time!

 Let yourself go!
 Put on some tunes – loud; and dance and sing.